JohnADeady/Programming-Scripting-Project-18/README.md

  <img src="Histogram.png" height="600" width="1000">

- We create scatterplot that shows the ratio between the width and length of both sepal leafs and petal leafs.
+ We create scatterplot that shows the ratio between the width and length of both sepal leaves and petal leaves.

   <img src="Sepal.png" height="600" width="600">